 In 2004, both countries became full members of the EU along with other regional competitors, like the Czech Republic and Poland, the often clustered Visegrad countries.
 This accession to the EU might be expected to have a significant positive impact on export oriented FDI.
 The EU enlargement dummy however did not have a significant impact on FDI.
 It may be that trade liberalization in both countries was a strong and continuing process from 1993 on and that overall trade openness during the period captured some of the impact of access to the EU market.
-Future research may examine any impact of EU and/ or Euro membership through alternative slope shifting dummy variables rather than a once and for all EU dummy. .For Slovakia, the decision to join the Eurozone in 2009 was partially driven by both economic and political factors as a smaller E U member.
+Future research may examine any impact of EU and/ or Euro membership through alternative slope shifting dummy variables rather than a once and for all EU dummy.
+For Slovakia, the decision to join the Eurozone in 2009 was partially driven by both economic and political factors as a smaller E U member.
 For Hungary, it appears the decision was more purely political and nationalistic.
 Recent FDI data suggests that Slovakia has benefited from adopting the Euro and from the tilt toward more business regulation by the current Hungarian government.

 Of course, recent economic instability in the Eurozone, post global financial crisis economic uncertainty within the E U and globally, current tension with Russia and the proximity of the conflict in the Ukraine, and euro volatility may have a possible negative impact on FDI.
 However, there is not enough statistical evidence to confirm this outcome at this time.
 The paper by Schuh, (2012) discussed earlier makes the case that the recent economic and political instability in the EU since 2008 is more of a temporary interruption in the growth of FDI inflows into Central Europe.
 He concludes the strategies and objectives for foreign investors in the region will not fundamentally change.
 However, it is likely that there will be a more realistic and pragmatic analysis of economic competitiveness and overall business climate in potential host countries.
 In this case, it is possible that Slovakia and Hungary with relative economic and political stability may benefit.
-The World Investment Report 2014 (UNCTAD) concludes that cautious optimism has returned to the EU and global FDI environment, although below levels prior to the 2008 financial crisis and with renewed attention to the legacy of the Greece crisis.
+The World Investment Report 2014 (UNCTAD) concludes that cautious optimism has returned to the global FDI environment and projections are of a recovery in FDI flows into the E U, although below levels prior to the 2008 financial crisis, with the exceptions of Greece and Portugal.
 Recent elections in Slovakia continue the commitment to economic liberalization and EU integration.
 However, the political environment is less clear for Hungary as foreign investors express concern over recent government economic policies.

 Areas for future research on FDI in smaller EU economies should consider more sectoral and industry analysis as economic transformation accelerates in Hungary, Slovakia, the Czech Republic and the Baltics.
 Limitations on data availability will be the research challenge.
-Also, extending the data set to better analyze the impact of the recent EU economic slowdown and recent fiscal crisis will be necessary as some foreign investors hesitate given such uncertainty.
+Also, extending the data set to better examine the FDI impacts of the global financial crisis, the EU economic slowdown and the recent fiscal crisis will be necessary as some foreign investors hesitate given such uncertainty.
 Adding a dummy variable to assess Euro membership as a determinant of FDI and a reliable measure of productivity, if available, could enhance the empirical results.
 Also, proxies for infrastructure development and alternative indices of national competitiveness will be developed and analyzed in future specifications of these models of FDI determinants.